lukaskreibig/WordFrequencyExplorer/README.md

-# Word Count Explorer
+# Word Frequency Explorer

-Word Count Explorer is a simple web application that allows users to see the usage of a word and view the word count for each word in the text.
+Word Frequency Explorer is a simple web application that allows users to see the usage of a word and view the word count for each word in the text.
 The application is split into a microservice backend and a frontend, and uses Docker Compose to run both in a local development environment.

 ## Technologies Used